uddavdhakal190/AI_Image_Generator/README.md

    - The image will be generated using OpenAI; no external hosting is used

 2. **Create Posts**:
-   - Add your name and a prompt
+   - Add name and a prompt
    - Generate an image
    - Click "Create Post" to share with the community

 3. **View Community Posts**:
    - Navigate to the home page to see all shared images
    - Browse through the community gallery

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License